 He continues, “When I had the keypad installed, every time I needed to change the code, I had to drive to the facility to change it.
 While most of my renters are long-term, occasionally I let someone check out the facility for a day or need to let a vendor in for a short time, and after that I need to change the code for everyone so the temporary visitors can’t return and get in.”

-Five years ago, after continuing problems with his access solutions, David began looking for a smart phone app with no success.
+Frustrated with the persistent problems with his access solution, David began looking for a smart phone app with no success.
 He then attempted to have his own app created, but none of the programmers he approached were able to deliver.

 “I can’t express how relieved I am to have found VIZpin, and I wish I would have discovered it sooner.
 We are having great success with it.”